rbrother/articles/null-scifi/article.md

 — It's the hook from Genial into my custom native looping extension.
 — The debugger shows your extension is returning a *null value* here!
 How the hell could you generate null value in Genial?!
 — The extensions is old code from the 2060s I found, with some older language.
 I was able to modify Genial core routines to connect the module as an external service.
 It has blazing fast results in looping tests...
 What do you mean by "null value"?

+For a heartbeat the room fell into a different kind of noise: a thin, ragged chorus of breaths, the clack of drywall fragments as a distant collapse settled.
+Irwin's eyes shone with a wet, feverish focus while Gordon's jaw worked as if he could chew the answer out of thin air.
+A spilled coffee mug steamed on the console.

 — You kids really don't know?!
 Well, it shouldn't really exist anymore.
 Null means "nothing" and it was used in some long-gone languages to represent exactly that.
 It used to be a source of endless bugs until the concept disappeared as the world moved to a new generation of languages over fifty years ago.
 But your ancient hack of an extension has brought that calamity here, returning a null straight to the main transformer software!
 — So what!
 Let's fix the bug!
 — It's too late now!
 A null value would propagate through the transformer control framework, all the way to the quantum wave pattern!
 Do you know what that means?!